TosbackCgusBridge-Bot/CGUs-versions/Lexus/Privacy Policy.md

 click here Important Info Important Info

-\[1\] MSRP does not include delivery, processing and handling fee of $1,025.
+\[1\] MSRP excludes delivery, processing and handling fee of $1,025, which may be subject to change at any time.
 Excludes taxes, title, license and optional equipment.
 Dealer price will vary.
-Does not include accessory options installed by dealer.

 \[2\] MSRP excludes delivery, processing and handling fee of $1,025, which may be subject to change at any time.
 Excludes taxes, title, license and optional equipment.
 Dealer price will vary.